funcatron/funcatron/README.md

 # Funcatron Samples

-Sample [Funcatron](https://funcatron.org) projects in Java, Scala, Clojure, and Kotlin.
+Sample [Funcatron](https://funcatron.org) projects in Java, Scala, Clojure, Groovy, and Kotlin.

-The Clojure and Kotlin examples are coming (soon)...

 Serverless on Your Cluster:

 * Define Endpoints in Swagger
-* Write Functions in Java, Scala, Clojure, Python, or JavaScript
+* Write Functions in Java, Groovy, Kotlin, Scala, Clojure, Python, or JavaScript
 * Deploy to Mesos, Kubernets, or Swarm
 * Autoscale